getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 // "a" "b" "c" "d" "e"
 ```

-Under the covers, the `for..of` loop asks the iterable for an iterator, then it repeatedly calls the iterator and assigns its produced value to the loop iteration variable.
+Under the covers, the `for..of` loop asks the iterable for an iterator (using the built-in `Symbol.iterator` -- see "Well Known Symbols" in Chapter 7), then it repeatedly calls the iterator and assigns its produced value to the loop iteration variable.

 Standard built-in values in JavaScript that are by default iterables (or provide them) include: